Latest update: March 26, 2021

 The new option also remains to be evaluated by the Mergeall team, but you can read about it for now

 at these pages (while they last; Android developer pages trend towards transience):

 an FAQ on the

 Per the last of those links, using the new permission in apps uploaded to the Play store requires special approval—a point of control which hopefully won't be misused (see the recent Fortnite fiasco), but can be subverted in some contexts by Android app sideloading.
 Per the other links, the new permission may also make the Storage Access Framework unnecessary, but it's unknown if it will be available in Python-hosting apps like Termux and Pydroid 3, or require creation of fully standalone apps.
 Either way, apps using All files access cannot be uploaded to Google Play until early 2021, so you'll have to stay tuned for the conclusion to this saga (and appendix).

 Thanks to an unexpected auto-update from Samsung, the Mergeall testing team has now had a chance to evaluate the apps and programs described in the main doc under Android 11.
-This update reflects initial testing with that platform on an unrooted Samsung Galaxy Note20 Ultra.
-While its findings may or may not apply to other devices, and seem likely to improve over time, users and developers alike are stakeholders in Android's current status.
+This update reflects initial testing with that platform on an unrooted Samsung Galaxy Note20 Ultra, as well as later results on a Pixel (per the update box below).
+While its findings may or may not apply to other devices, and are prone to change over time, users and developers alike are stakeholders in the Android 11 tale told here.

 The good news is that apps which still target earlier Androids get a temporary

 of scoped storage in Android 11, and seem, at least at first glance, to mostly work